newren/git-filter-repo/Documentation/converting-from-bfg-repo-cleaner.md

 [bfg-ish](../contrib/filter-repo-demos/bfg-ish) script if you want details.
 The bfg-ish script implemented these protection and privacy options since it was designed to act like BFG, but still flipped the default to the opposite of what BFG chose.
+I left the "protection" and "non-private" features out of filter-repo entirely.
 This means a number of things with filter-repo:
   * any filters you specify will also be applied to HEAD, so that you don't have a weird disconnect from your history transformations only being applied to most commits